dgilland/shelmet/README.rst

     sh.rm("a", "b", "c", "d")

-Write to a file atomically where content is written to a temporary and then moved once finished:
+Write to a new file atomically where content is written to a temporary and then moved once finished:

 .. code-block:: python